rekmus/silgy/README.md

 # Silgy

-Web application framework for C and C++ programmers.
+Simple web application framework for C and C++ programmers.

 The latency between receiving HTTP request and application logic has been minimized by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.